Applying to Power Up

 PRS Foundation and Power Up partners need to see a balanced budget (i.e. a budget submission that shows that a Power Up grant will help your activity to be effective and to break even when total income is compared to total costs).

 A top tip here is to outline all related project or activity costs/expenditure before projecting likely income from non-PRS Foundation sources.
 The difference between those costs and expected income is the amount you need to ask PRS Foundation for to balance your budget.

 For example, your total submitted expenditure may be £20,000.
-If before adding a request amount from PRS Foundation you are projecting project income of £10,000, you would request £10,000 in grant support from PRS Foundation so that income equals expenditure and your budget balances.
+If before adding a request amount from Power Up you are projecting project income of £10,000, you would request £10,000 in grant support from Power Up so that income equals expenditure and your budget balances.

-Don’t forget to estimate income relating to your project (e.g. if you ticked a box to say that PRS Foundation support would cover recording and release costs, you need to project realistic income from the relevant release, no matter how large or small)
+Don’t forget to estimate income relating to your project (e.g. if Power Up support will cover recording and release costs, you need to project realistic income from the relevant release, no matter how large or small)

 Do applicants receive the full amount requested?

 PRS Foundation try as far as possible to fund the amount you need to make your project or activity happen.
 In some cases, where support is agreed but a panel of advisors feel a lower amount is appropriate, Power Up grant will be lower than your requested amount.
 We may even issue a conditional offer with a request to discuss your budget and grant support needs further.